-- May the festival of Lohri bring love, happiness, and prosperity in your life.
+- May the festival of Lohri bring love, happiness, and prosperity to your life.
 Happy Lohri!

 - Wishing you and your family a very Happy Lohri!

-- On this festival, offer revari and gur to everyone and spread love and cheer.
+- On this occasion, offer revari and gur to everyone and spread love and cheer.
 Happy Lohri!